MrEAlderson/EssentialsKitGUI/README.md

 * You may look at e.g. [this website](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html) for a list of all available materials.
 Materials that do not exist with your Minecraft version obviously won't work.

 ## Contributions
 We are open for contributions!
 For that, simply create a pull request for the `master` branch.
-Any pr for any other branch is being rejected.
+Any pull request for any other branch will be rejected.